thegetty/artistryinbronze/content/essays/13_Barr-Sharrar_text_Transmittal.md

+---
-\[title\]Assertions by the Portable:
+title: Assertions by the Portable

-What Can Bronze Statuettes Tell Us about Major Classical Sculpture?
+subtitle: What Can Bronze Statuettes Tell Us about Major Classical Sculpture?
+layout: page
+author:
+ - first_name: Beryl

-\[author\]Beryl Barr-Sharrar
+   last_name: Barr-Sharrar

-\[affiliation\]Institute of Fine Arts, New York University
+   affiliation: Institute of Fine Arts, New York University

-\[A-head\]Abstract

-\[abstract\]

-Many surviving Hellenistic and Roman bronze statuettes are variants of lost large-scale works, among them well-known Classical masterpieces.
+abstract: Many surviving Hellenistic and Roman bronze statuettes are variants of lost large-scale works, among them well-known Classical masterpieces.
 The degree of a statuette’s adherence to a statue type, however, is difficult to assess if not unknowable, even when full-size Roman marble copies exist.
 Thus it is fair to ask just how informative these portable bronzes are regarding the sources of their inspiration.
 Answering this requires analysis of individual examples and assessment of dates.
 A group of bronze Hermes statuettes can be seen to be dependent on male figure types generally accepted to have been created by Polykleitos, corresponding in stance and sometimes body structure, if not in gesture.
 There are several small bronze versions of Polykleitos’s Diadoumenos that deviate subtly from closely related marble copies of the original.
 A small bronze Diskobolos is one of two poised in the same complicated posture as the finest Roman marble copy of Myron’s fifth-century bronze original (their veracity is suggested by the description of the original by Lucian *Philopseudes* 18), but does not share its Classical style.
 Among other statuettes provoking problems of truth to prototype, date, and origin are bronze Aphrodites that reflect several distinctive models, not all of which survive in Roman copies.

-\[main text\]
+sort_order: 15
+---

 Discussing Polykleitos’s Doryphoros in his landmark *Masterpieces of Greek Sculpture* (1895), Adolf Furtwängler included a few bronze statuettes pertinent to his subject.
 The largest and most important known to him was a statuette from Fins d’Annecy now in the Musée du Petit Palais in Paris (**fig. 13.1**).[^1] Suggestive of Roman marble copies of the Doryphoros with the movement of the arms reversed, Furtwängler said it had previously been identified by Adolf Michaelis and other late nineteenth-century scholars as a copy of the Hermes by Polykleitos mentioned by Pliny as “once in Lysimachea” (*Naturalis historia* 34.55–56) that was contemporary to it and much reduced in scale.
 Furtwängler had seen the statuette in 1881 in Rouen in the collection of M. Dutuit, with whose name it is still associated, and he described it as showing traces of complete gilding.
 Similar to the Doryphoros is the stance, with one leg relaxed and placed somewhat back with a raised heel, the head turned toward the weight-bearing leg, and the characteristic equilibrium inexorably linked to Polykleitos and his school.